 Be on the mats before class begins.
-The initial line-up and bowing in is when I optimize my class plan for the specific people in the room.
+The initial line-up is when I refine my class plan for the specific people in the room.
 If you want to be part of the plan you need to be in the room when the plan is made.

 3. Attend the right classes.

 If you have trouble keeping up you might want to switch to a class that moves at a slower pace or spends more time on the material you are having difficulty with.

 We are practicing a cultural art and certain formalities are part of our practice.
 In Japan, the group harmony is of utmost consideration.
 Cleanliness and presentation are ways that we demonstrate respect, readiness and seriousness.
 It is also how we keep our practice sanitary.